 Be aware that only a user with an audit role can change the audit log settings.
-By default, the CCMAdministrator possesses the audit role after fresh installs and upgrades.
+By default, for Cisco Unified Communications Manager, the CCMAdministrator possesses the audit role after fresh installs and upgrades.
 The CCMAdministrator can assign any user that has auditing privileges to the Standard Audit Users group in the User Group Configuration window in Cisco Unified Communications Manager Administration.
 If you want to do so, you can then remove CCMAdministrator from the Standard Audit Users group.